John Witherspoon College: Accreditation

 In fall 2014, the college announced that it had applicant status with the Transnational Association of Christian Colleges and Schools (TRACS), a Christian accrediting body recognized by the US Department of Education.
 The college achieved accredited status in April 2017.

 Campus

-The campus of John Witherspoon College is located at 4021 Range Road, collocated with BigHorn Canyon Community Church.
-This land was purchased by Black Hills Bible School in 1956 out of the 1200-acre holdings of the Rapid City Indian School.
-It was formerly the Abiding Word Lutheran Church.
-The college library and faculty offices are located in the Christ Church Annex at 414 S. Canyon Road.

-The college offers courses inside the Rapid City Juvenile Services Center for incarcerated youth who want to begin working on college degrees while serving time.
+John Witherspoon College previously co-located with the BigHorn Canyon Community Church and later with the RealLife Church of the Nazarene.
+In August 2023, the campus was relocated to 640 East St. Patrick St., Rapid City SD 57701.
+This move expanded the college's ability to host events and administer its programs without sharing the location with another entity.

 Cultural events

-John Witherspoon College also hosts cultural events, bringing performers such as Michael Card and Ballet Magnificat! to perform in Rapid City.
+John Witherspoon College has hosted various events, including bringing performers such as Michael Card and Ballet Magnificat! to perform in Rapid City.
+It has also hosted the Visio Dei conference for pastors and ministers and other events to support community involvement and improvement.